Add Cluster Nodes

 -

-If you are unable to get the installation configuration file config-sample.yaml, you need to refer to Install KubeSphere Enterprise to recreate the config-sample.yaml file.
+If you are unable to get the installation configuration file config-sample.yaml, you need to refer to Install KubeSphere to recreate the config-sample.yaml file.
 When recreating the file, make sure that the cluster information in the file matches the current state of the cluster.
 Otherwise, the uninstallation process may encounter errors.

 -